poloclub/diffusiondb/datasheet.md

 1. **Was any preprocessing/cleaning/labeling of the data done (e.g. discretization or bucketing, tokenization, part-of-speech tagging, SIFT feature extraction, removal of instances, processing of missing values)?** If so, please provide a description.
 If not, you may skip the remainder of the questions in this section.

 	The Discord chat logs include collage images, where each collage contains a grid of images that share the same prompt but have different seeds.
-We use Pillow (Clark, 2015) to split a collage into individual images.
+We use Pillow to split a collage into individual images.
 Then, among these images sharing the same prompt, we randomly select one to include in DiffusionDB.
 We sample images to save the dataset storage size.

 2. **Was the "raw" data saved in addition to the preprocessed/cleaned/labeled data (e.g. to support unanticipated future uses)?** If so, please provide a link or other access point to the "raw" data.